marcoguerini/DepecheMood/README.md

 # DepecheMood++

 This is the newest version of the lexicon.
 It contains **two** languages (English and Italian), as well as **three** types of word representations (token, lemma and lemma#PoS).

-Preprint is available at https://arxiv.org/abs/1810.03660

 If you use DepecheMood++, please cite the following publication:

 Araque, O., Gatti, L., Staiano, J., and Guerini, M. (2018) "DepecheMood++: a Bilingual Emotion Lexicon Built Through Simple Yet
 Powerful Techniques".
-ArXiv preprint.
+ArXiv preprint is available at https://arxiv.org/abs/1810.03660

 # DepecheMood

 The original DepecheMood lexicon released in 2014, English only.
 If you use this version, please cite the following publication:

 Staiano, J., & Guerini, M. (2014).
 "DepecheMood: a Lexicon for Emotion Analysis from Crowd-Annotated News".
 Proceedings of ACL-2014.
+Paper available at http://www.anthology.aclweb.org/P/P14/P14-2070.pdf

 # Demo

-If you want to play with it, we also have an online DEMO to analyze the emotions evoked by a text: www.depechemood.eu
+If you want to play with it, we also have an online DEMO to analyze the emotions evoked by a text: www.depechemood.eu Currently, this demo uses the 2014.
+We will update it soon.

-If you use DepecheMood, please cite the following publication: